dan-rodrigues/ics-adpcm/README.md

 ## Tests

-* The [/sim](/sim) directory contains Verilator-driven tests that assert that the ADPCM decoding and PCM output work as exepcted for different test cases
+* The [/sim](/sim) directory contains Verilator-driven tests that assert that the ADPCM decoding and PCM output work as exepcted for different test cases.
+Note git-lfs is required to checkout the test reference files.
 * The [/formal](/formal) directory contains SymbiYosys-driven tests for parts of the control interface.
-The PCM decoding / mixing / output is ignored which is covered by the above tests instead
+The PCM decoding / mixing / output is ignored which is covered by the above tests instead.

 ## Demo